 A. Hunter Threadgill

 Hunter is a 3rd year student working with Dr. Philip Gable.
 His research interests are examining neural correlates of different motivational states within emotion, and how they interact to effect various perceptual, cognitive, and performance behaviors.
 He uses a variety of neurophysiological techniques, including EEG frequency and event-related potentials, to examine the impact of these various states on several different processes.

 Calia is a 4th year working with Dr. Beverly Thorn.
 She graduated from the University of Florida with a B.S. in Psychology.
 Her research interests include health disparities in chronic disease management and cross-cultural validations of evidence-based treatments.
 Specifically, she is interested in improving the accessibility of psychosocial treatments for chronic pain among ethnic minorities and rural communities.
 Calia is also interested in culturally adapting and implementing evidence-based practices for chronic pain into primary care settings.
 She is currently working on her dissertation examining the effect of a literacy-adapted treatment Learning About My Pain (LAMP) on patient’s knowledge and conceptualization of the bio psychosocial approach to pain management.

 Andrew was born and raised in Orlando, FL and received his BS in psychology from the University of Central Florida.
 Currently, he is in the fourth year of the program in the cognitive concentration.
 His research is focused on executive function in Down syndrome.

-Josh is a 3rd year student working with Dr. Ken Lichstein.
-Josh graduated from Lewis and Clark College in 2012 with a B.A. in Psychology, and he is currently a third-year doctoral student in the clinical health psychology program at the University of Alabama.
-His research interests include the impact of circadian rhythms in insomnia and emotional dysregulation, behavioral interventions aimed at regulating the sleep cycle, and how daily routines contribute to lack of refreshment from sleep upon waking
+Josh is currently a fourth-year doctoral student in the clinical health psychology program working with Dr. Kenneth Lichstein.
+His research interests include the impact of circadian rhythms in insomnia and emotional dysregulation, behavioral interventions aimed at regulating the sleep cycle, and the health importance of regularity in daily routines.

 Stephen is a 4th year student working with Dr. Kristina McDonald.
 Stephen received his BA from the University at Buffalo in 2012.
 His research focuses on examining factors that influence adolescents’ peer relationships, including behavior, social cognition, and psychophysiology.
 His Master’s thesis examined the role of social cognitive biases and psychophysiological processes in explaining the relation between peer victimization and aggression.